Ezequiel Tovar Player Props: Rockies vs. Cardinals

 Ezequiel Tovar At The Plate

-- In six of nine games this season, Tovar got a hit, but only one each time.
+- Tovar has picked up a hit in seven games this season (70.0%), including one multi-hit game.

-- He has not hit a long ball in his nine games this season.
+- He has not hit a long ball in his 10 games this season.

-- Tovar has picked up an RBI twice this year, but just one in each of those games.
+- Tovar has driven in a run in three games this year (30.0%), but has had no multiple-RBI games.

-- He has scored in four games this season (44.4%), but has had no multi-run games.
+- He has scored in five of 10 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.